15 Non-Candy Ideas for Stuffing Easter Eggs

 - I love to stuff the eggs with quarters, dollar bills and a few larger bills for prizes.

-The things that can fit into Easter eggs are only limited by your imagination.
+The candy alternatives for Easter eggs are only limited by your imagination.
 Oriental has a ton of choices at decent prices for childcare providers and parents like myself that have a small budget.
 They have tons of party supplies for Easter as well.
-Check out their website and order your Easter supplies.

 Don’t forget to pin for later.